CGJennings/se3docs/docs/dm-type-viewer.md

 The main area of the viewer consists of a table in which each cell is a Unicode *code point* (a code number for a character).
 Each row of the table covers 16 code points.
 The heading at the start of each row gives a base offset for the row.
 The code point for a given character can be calculated by adding its position in the row to this base.
 For example, the code point for A is U+0041.
 You will find it in the `4x` row in column `1`.
 The character, code point, and Unicode name can also be seen by hovering over the glyph's cell with the mouse pointer.

 The colour of a cell indicates its status.
-Characters that are supported by the viewed font are shown in the cell for the appropriate code pint using dark text on a light background.
+Characters that are supported by the viewed font are shown in the cell for the appropriate code point using dark text on a light background.
 Code points that do not represent printable characters supported by the font use other colours:

 <div class="box" style="background:#ef9a9a"></div> **Missing glyph**
 The code point is not supported by the font.
 (The viewer will try to display a fallback from another font so you can see which character is missing.)